TodePond/TodePondDotCom/sky/peace-2025/readme.md

 It's christmas day, just like [last year](https://www.todepond.com/wikiblogarden/genocide/peace/christmas/a-year-later) and also the [year before that](https://www.todepond.com/wikiblogarden/genocide/peace/christmas/).

-And once again, I'll say: I'm not religious but I've always celebrated christmas.
+Once again, I'll say: I'm not religious but I've always celebrated christmas.
 And it feels as good a time as any to wish for peace.
 Though my faith in wishes continues to diminish to even lower than what it was before.

 <br>